johnshearing/ControlTechniciansTroubleshootingCheckList/README.md

             > Reset or replace protector and try again.
             > If protection does not trip right away, then observe the motor and the load.
             > See if anything is jammed or binding.
-            > Check for phase imbalance while running (max 2% voltage deviation from average and max 10% current deviation).
+            > Check for phase imbalance while running (max 2% voltage deviation from average between all three legs and max 10% current deviation on each leg).
             > Check power for harmonics (crest factor should be 1.4).
             > Cables from VFDs to motors should be as short as possible in order to reduce harmonics.